-New additions to the WIC food package
+Additions to the WIC food package

-Recent changes in the WIC food package help ensure all participants can make healthy, nutritious choices with an emphasis on low- and non-fat dairy, whole grains, and fresh fruits and vegetables.
+Changes in the WIC food package help ensure all participants can make healthy, nutritious choices with an emphasis on low- and non-fat dairy, whole grains, and fresh fruits and vegetables.
 Participantsí checks for WIC foods can include infant cereal, baby foods, iron-fortified adult cereal, vitamin C-rich fruit juice, eggs, milk, cheese, peanut butter, dried and canned beans or peas, canned fish, fruits and vegetables, whole wheat bread, wheat or corn tortillas, and brown rice.
 Soy-based beverages and tofu were added in January 2011 to better meet the nutritional needs of WIC participants who are vegetarian or lactose intolerant.
 WIC continues to promote and support breastfeeding as the optimal source of nutrition for infants.

 Maryland Hunger Solutions can help by: